Christopher Ciccone: Career

-Ciccone is openly gay.
-He stated that Madonna outed him in her interview with The Advocate in 1991.
-Their relationship became strained when she married English director Guy Ritchie in 2000.
-According to Ciccone, he didn't get along with Ritchie, who he claimed is homophobic.
-"It was...very apparent at the wedding in Scotland, just in the way that his friends made their toast with his gay references.
-I mean had it been any other word, you know Jew or a black person...anyone would find if [sic] offensive and I have a thick skin", said Ciccone.
-However, Ciccone's biggest rift with Madonna was over finances.
-In addition, Madonna appointed a different director and choreographer—Jamie King—for her Drowned World Tour 2001 and didn't tell Ciccone.

-Ciccone befriended actress Farrah Fawcett and they bonded over their love of art.
-They attended Vanity Fair's Oscar party together in 2002.

 In 2008, Ciccone released his autobiography, Life with My Sister Madonna, which debuted at No. 2 on The New York Times Best Seller list.
-The book fractured their relationship and Ciccone asserts that Madonna had him blacklisted from Hollywood.
+The book fractured their relationship and Ciccone asserted that Madonna had him blacklisted from Hollywood.
 Ciccone also filmed a pilot for an interior design show called Pardon My Decor in 2008.
 He also made an appearance on the reality show, The Janice Dickinson Modeling Agency, to design a new sleeping quarter.

 In September 2012, Ciccone debuted a footwear line, Ciccone Collection, during London Fashion Week.
 While doing press for his shoe collection, Ciccone revealed that he and Madonna are on "personable" terms.
 "We're back to being a brother and sister.
 I don't work for her, and it's better this way", he said.

+Personal life

+Ciccone was openly gay.
+He stated that Madonna outed him in her interview with The Advocate in 1991.
+Their relationship became strained when she married English film director Guy Ritchie in 2000.
+According to Ciccone, he did not get along with Ritchie, who he claimed is homophobic.
+"It was...very apparent at the wedding in Scotland, just in the way that his friends made their toast with his gay references.
+I mean had it been any other word, you know Jew or a black person...anyone would find if [sic] offensive and I have a thick skin", said Ciccone.
+However, Ciccone's biggest rift with Madonna was over money.
+In addition, Madonna appointed a different director and choreographer, Jamie King, for her Drowned World Tour 2001 and did not tell Ciccone.
+During an interview with CBS News in 2012, Ciccone indicated they had patched things up, saying "Our relationship is fine as far as I'm concerned".
+He also told The Evening Standard, "We are in contact with each other".

+Ciccone befriended actress Farrah Fawcett and they bonded over their love of art.
+They attended Vanity Fair's Oscar party together in 2002.
+Ciccone married British actor Ray Thacker in 2016.

+Death

+Ciccone died on October 4, 2024, in Petoskey, Michigan at age 63 from pancreatic cancer, according to a statement from his family.
+On October 6, Madonna dedicated a lengthy Instagram post to him saying, "I admired him [...]
+We found our way back to each other.
+I did my best to keep him alive as long as possible.
+He was in so much pain towards the end [...]
+There will never be anyone like him".